www-smithchain-com/Print-Region-Into-PDF/README.md

 # Print Region into PDF
 ![Screenshot](https://github.com/www-smithchain-com/Print-Region-Into-PDF/blob/master/preview.gif)

 This Plugin will automatically convert and Download your apex region data or report data into PDF format.
 This plugin will call on button click and must enable Fire on Initialization in Execution Options.
-This plugin will not support for graph and chart.Pleas find the New updated version of plugin which will also support print preview and apex chart in PDF format.
+This plugin will not support for graph and chart.Please find the updated version 2.0 of plugin which will also support print preview and apex chart in PDF format.
 [Click and Find Updated Plugin] (https://github.com/www-smithchain-com/Print-Preview-Region-into-PDF-V-2.0)

 ### Demo